layilin/SP23-33852/_annotations/book4.md

 139.282 defoedations.
 The action of contaminating, polluting, or infecting something, especially the blood or skin.
 In this case, the periodic eruption of yaw sores.

-* [plant] 139.283 turpentine and guaiac pods.
+[plant] 139.283 guaiac pods.
 Refers to *Guaiacum officinale* or *Guaiacum sanctum*, both of which are found in the Caribbean.
-In the eighteenth century, the guaiac tree also was known as lignum vitae (Latin for 'wood of life') becuase it was used to treat a variety of diseases, including syphilis and yaws.
+In the eighteenth century, the guaiac tree also was known as *lignum vitae* ("wood of life") becuase it was used to treat a variety of diseases, including syphilis and yaws.
 Also widely believed to be an abortifacient.
-Both Guaiacum officinale and Guaiacum sanctum are now endangered due to overexploitation and habitat loss.
+Both *Guaiacum officinale* and *Guaiacum sanctum* are now endangered due to overexploitation and habitat loss.

 139.287 might not skill ingraft.
 Grainger wonders whether inoculation might not be a good way to fight yaws.
 Popularized in Europe and the Americas as a treatment against smallpox in 1722, inoculation involved puncturing the skin of a healthy individual and deliberately infecting him or her with pustulent matter from a smallpox patient.
 This procedure was extremely dangerous by modern standards because the virus was not attenuated and the inoculee came down with smallpox.
 Inoculation nevertheless had a much lower rate of mortality than being infected by smallpox accidentally.